ChengzYuan/traj-pred-analysis/README.md

 }

 ## Comparative-Study-on-General-Trajectory-Forecasting-Framework

-A comparative study on the general trajectory forecasting framework, to explore the eﬀectiveness of varied length of observation sequences, widely used interaction modeling methods, and the multi-modal characteristics of current models.
+Moreover, a comparative study on the general trajectory forecasting framework is conducted, to explore the eﬀectiveness of varied length of observation sequences, widely used interaction modeling methods, and the multi-modal characteristics of current models.

 1. Explore the relationship between varied length of observation sequences and the prediction performances.